Campaigning works! See what you've achieved

 On 20 March 2013, the UK became the first G8 nation to commit to spending 0.7 per cent of national income on international development aid.
 This announcement has been 43 years in the making and Archbishop Desmond Tutu paid tribute to CAFOD campaigners for their “tireless work” and “steadfast refusal to accept the status quo”.

 You have helped change political thinking on aid.
 Despite tough economic times, you persuaded all three main political parties to back the 0.7 per cent target.
 In May 2015, MPs from all parties voted in favour of making this commitment legally binding.
-This should now mean that the 40-year-old aid target is put beyond politics now that it is enshrined in UK law.

 More transparency for people in developing countries